BYOJS/eventer/WEAK.md

 By weakly holding event listeners, the GC prevention (by "accidental closure") problem discussed above is more likely avoided.
 The emitter instance **DOES NOT** prevent the listener function -- and particularly, anything the function has a closure over! -- from being cleaned up by GC (garbage collection).

-That means, if you the developer properly clean up (or don't hold in the first place!) any references to listeners, you *don't need* to also unsubscribe them from the event emitter.
-Once the JS engine GC cleans up those listeners (and closures!), the event emitter will basically "detect" this and implicitly remove the subscriptions automatically.
+That means, if you forget to unsubscribe an event emitter, but you properly clean up (or don't hold in the first place!) any references to its listener, the emitter won't prevent the GC of that listener.
+Once the JS engine GC cleans up those listeners (and closures!), the event emitter will basically "detect" this and implicitly remove its internal subscriptions automatically.

 Usage of a *weak event listener* emitter gives you much finer control over the memory allocation behavior.
 This capability is a big win, if understood by JS developers, and properly and safely used in their programs.